aidotse/startupkit-DF/README.md

 ### Interactive method:

-In the interactive method, we work with already existing docker images so we don't have to build a docker image on the data factory.
+In the interactive method, we work with already existing docker images so we don't have to build/create a docker image on the data factory.
 The run scripts given below pull the docker image from a public docker registry (here its nvidia ngc https://ngc.nvidia.com/catalog/containers/) and start a conatiner

 > cd Docker